A DIY Cold Brew Guide

 The right equipment

 Great news!
 You probably have all the equipment you need to make cold brew in your kitchen.
 If you already grind your own coffee, have a large mason jar and a way to filter it, you are ready to make cold brew coffee.
-But if you want to buy some new equipment, here are a few highly rated products to get you started:
+Cold brew doesn't have to be complicated.

 Fazenda spent months creating our own special blend of cold brew beans we’d love you to try.
 You can buy them at our online store here.
 However, if you want to try beans you already have, just keep in mind that medium roasts tend to produce the better balanced cold brews.